Quasi-Lindblad pseudomode theory for open quantum systems: Quasi-Lindblad pseudomode construction

 In addition to the enhanced flexibility, the use of complex exponential expressions also simplifies the numerical fitting of the BCF.
 In this work, we utilize the ESPRIT algorithm~\cite{PaulrajRoyKailath1986, Fannjiang2020}, which has previously been reported as one of the most competitive methods for BCF fitting~\cite{Takahashi2024}, to determine the complex exponents, $z_k$.
 We then perform a least-squares fitting of the complex weights $w_k$.
 We note that this simple unconstrained least-squares approach is possible because we do not restrict $w_k \geq 0$ as would be required in the conventional pseudomode approach.
 Once $w_k$ is determined, we choose the gauge for $V_k$ and $M_k$.
 In this limit, the gauge choice is parameterized as $V_k - i M_k = \kappa_k \sqrt{w_k}, V_k + i M_k = \kappa_k^{*-1} \sqrt{w^*_k}$ where $\kappa_k \in \mathbb{C}$.
 Here, we follow a simple heuristic of minimizing the magnitude of $M_k$, as this term determines the extent of CP condition violation.
 We describe the result for the bosonic bath expression in Eq.~\ref{eq:Corrt_multisite} for $\bm{V}$ and $\bm{M}$, and its adaptation to the fermionic BCF expression is straightforward.
 The solution of $V_k$ and $M_k$ with minimum $|M_k|$ is then given by $V_k - iM_k = \sqrt{w_k}$ with $V_k, M_k \in \mathbb{R}$, ($\kappa_k = 1$) which we provide its proof in the SM~\cite{supp_mat}.
 We will examine other choices of $V_k$ and $M_k$ and their effect on the stability of the system-bath dynamics in Sec.~\ref{sec:sec4}.

-We note that \cite{xu2023universal} also provided a Lindblad-like pseudomode formulation derived from the HEOM with a similarity transformation.
-It is important to emphasize that this Lindblad-like equation represents one gauge choice for $\kappa_k$ \footnote{The corresponding $\kappa_k$ for the Lindblad-like equation in \cite{xu2023universal} is $\kappa_k = \sqrt{\operatorname{Re}[w_k]/w_k}$.} within our quasi-Lindblad pseudomode framework.
+There are several approaches to relax the CPTP condition in pseudomode representations.
+One approach involves a non-Hermitian pseudomode formulation~\cite{Lambert2019, Pleasance2020, Cirio2023, menczel2024nonhermitian}, where the system-bath coupling is given by a non-Hermitian Hamiltonian (without Lindblad coupling).
+This formulation results in real weights, $w_k \in \mathbb{R}$~\cite{Lambert2019, menczel2024nonhermitian}, or complex weights from a pair of pseudomodes~\cite{menczel2024nonhermitian}.
+Another approach, presented in \cite{xu2023universal}, is a Lindblad-like pseudomode formulation derived from the HEOM with a similarity transformation.
+While this approach allows for complex weights, it is important to emphasize that the Lindblad-like equation in \cite{xu2023universal} represents one gauge choice for $\kappa_k$ \footnote{The corresponding $\kappa_k$ for the Lindblad-like equation in \cite{xu2023universal} is $\kappa_k = \sqrt{\operatorname{Re}[w_k]/w_k}$.} within our quasi-Lindblad pseudomode framework.

 For general couplings with multiple $j$, a similar strategy can be adopted.
 In this case, we first find a sum of exponential functions with a matrix-valued weight $\bm{C}^A(\Delta t) \approx \sum_k \bm{W}_k e^{-z_k \Delta t}$.
 We determine $z_k$ by fitting a scalar quantity, such as the sum of the BCF entries, $\sum_{jj'} C^A_{jj'}(\Delta t)\approx \sum_k \left( \sum_{jj'} (\bm{W}_k)_{jj'}\right) e^{-z_k \Delta t}$, or the trace $\sum_{j} C^A_{jj}(\Delta t)\approx \sum_k \left( \sum_{j} (\bm{W}_k)_{jj}\right) e^{-z_k \Delta t}$.
 The matrix-valued complex weights $\bm{W}_k$ are then obtained through the least-squares fitting.